SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 # Search query for SDG 11 -Sustainable cities and communities, Bergen action-approach.

-**Current status**: This string is currently undergoing testing and editing.
+**Current status**: This string is currently undergoing testing and editing

 **Contents**